nelsons502/flappyAI/README.md

 - Insights into the effectiveness of RL techniques like ε-greedy exploration and replay buffers.

 This project offers an engaging application of reinforcement learning and demonstrates the process of training an agent to solve a real-time control problem.

+## **Flappy Bird AI Dataset**

+### **Dataset Overview**

+For this project, I will generate my own dataset by running simulations of a Flappy Bird clone I created using PyGame.
+Rather than relying on a static, publicly available dataset, the data will be dynamically created as the game is played by an agent.
+Each “experience” or game step will be recorded as part of the training process of a Deep Q-Network (DQN) reinforcement learning model.
+The dataset will consist of state-action-reward-next state tuples, often referred to as experiences, which are essential for experience replay in DQN training.

+### **Data Generation Process**

+The game environment will continuously produce new experiences during gameplay.
+At each time step, the game will record:

+•	**State**: A fixed-size vector representing the environment, including the bird’s vertical position, velocity, the horizontal distance to the next pipe, and the gap height of that pipe.

+•	**Action**: A binary action indicating whether the bird flapped (1) or did nothing (0).

+•	**Reward**: A numerical value assigned based on survival and score progress (e.g., +1 for passing a pipe, -100 for dying).

+•	**Next State**: The state of the environment immediately following the action.

+•	**Done**: A Boolean indicating whether the game ended after this step.

+As the model plays the game, these experiences will be stored in a replay buffer of a fixed size (e.g., 50,000 most recent experiences).
+Once the buffer is full, older data will be discarded in favor of new gameplay.

+### **Data Cleaning**

+Because this dataset is generated in a controlled simulation, traditional cleaning steps like handling missing values, outliers, or inconsistent formats are unnecessary.
+However, I will monitor the quality of the data by ensuring:

+•	State values remain within expected physical ranges (e.g., positions on screen, velocity limits).

+•	Rewards are calculated correctly according to the game logic.

+•	No corrupt or invalid entries enter the replay buffer (such as incomplete experience tuples).

+If irregularities are detected during development (for example, NaN values in states due to game glitches), I will add error handling to discard or correct those experiences.

+### **Source of Data**

+All data will be generated locally through my custom PyGame Flappy Bird environment.

+### **File Format**

+When exported, the data will be stored in a structured format such as CSV, where each row represents a complete experience tuple.
+However, during training, the data will primarily reside in memory within the replay buffer and only be stored between training session as needed.